Nik-09/Nik-09/README.md

 <h2 align="center">Contributions</h2>

-I have been an active open source contributor to the Oppia Foundation for the past two years.
+I have been an active open source contributor to the Oppia Foundation for the past 3+ years.
 During this time, I have developed my skills in software engineering and project management, particularly in the development of web-based educational tools and resources.

 <h2 align="center">Technologies</h2>
 <p align="center">